 Brush Turkeys really are the Marmite of birds.
 You either love them or hate them.

 The Brush Turkey is a protected species and since it became protected, there has been a huge increase in the number of turkeys in South East Queensland (over 700% increase) and an increase on the North Shore of Sydney.

-The Lane Cove Council is holding a seminar on Thursday 18th August called Living with Brush Turkeys.
-You can register for the event here.
+Each year the Lane Cove Council holds a seminar called Living with Brush Turkeys.
+They are usually in August – we will let you know when the next seminar will be held.
+Make sure you book early as this seminar books out quickly.
 If you attend the seminar you will receive tips on how to live harmoniously with this fascinating bird with expert Ann Goeth, author of “Mound Builders”.
 You will take a closer look at the unique life of the Australian Brush-turkey, their foraging habits, breeding and why they build such large mounds!